MirzaDevelopment/Afterparty-bookstore-webshop/README.md

 1. Detailed book page with broader description, book rating, and reader comments.<br/>
 2. Comment management system with validation and profanity filter.<br/>
 3. "Similiar like this" carousel.<br/>

+## Installation and requirements
+**Code presented on Github is a live working example of code.
+So therefor it will probably not work on localhost without some serious modifications.
+There are many reasons for it, one is .htaccess forcing the ssl certificate, and another is environmental variables that I couldn't make to work on my localhost, like they did on live server.
+So if you are interested in downloading the code, the best bet would be to try it on a live server (shared hosting should be sufficient).**
+1. Php version is 8.1.0 and MYSQL version is 5.7.24
+2. You will need to obtain recaptcha keys, here is a guide how [Get recaptcha keys](https://melapress.com/support/kb/captcha-4wp-get-google-recaptcha-keys/).
+3. You will need (for this  example) to use Google SMTP and add your application to their system to obtain mail password.
+Here is a link how [Set up google SMTP](https://mailmeteor.com/blog/gmail-smtp-settings).
+4. Paypal integration is somewhat complex proces.
+It requires paypal developer account, braintree sandbox account, and a mutual link between these two to obtain the required keys.
+I feel like this is beyond the scope of general user needs to do, so I will not provide a detailed guide here on how to do it.
+The app works flawlessly without the paypal integration anyway.
+5. Download the code of application in .zip here on github and extract it somewhere on your pc.
+6. Open the extracted folder "Afterparty-bookstore-webshop-main" in your Visual studio code and create a file called .env
+7. Modiy the .env file in your Visual studio code to look like this:<br/><br/>
+**All the above information you will recieve from your live host, google recatpcha and google smtp.
+#Database credentials
+DATABASE_SERVER=YOUR HOSTING SERVER
+DATABASE_NAME=YOUR DATABASE NAME
+DATABASE_USER=YOUR DATABASE USER
+DATABASE_PASS=YOUR DATABASE PASS

+#Recaptcha secret key
+RECAPTCHA_KEY=YOUR RECAPTCHA SECRET KEY

+#Mail credentials
+MAIL_HOST=smtp.gmail.com
+MAIL_USERNAME=YOUR_GOOGLE_USERNAME
+MAIL_PASSWORD=YOUR EMAIL SMTP HOST PASSWORD OBTAINED FROM GOOGLE

+#Braintree gateway tokens (YOU CAN IGNORE THESE)
+ENVIRONMENT=sandbox
+MERCHANT_ID=YOUR MERCHANT ID
+PUBLIC_KEY=YOUR PUBLIC KEY
+PRIVATE_KEY=YOUR PRIVATE KEY <br/>
+4.